 …if the student’s thesis advisor does not have a primary appointment in Pharmacology and Physiology, the student should select two committee members with primary appointments in this department.
 The fourth committee member should have a primary appointment in another department.

-At any time, the student and his/her thesis advisor may petition the Director of Graduate Studies and the Graduate Studies Committee to alter the composition of the Thesis Advisory Committee in order to reflect changing needs of the student’s research project.
+At any time, the student and his/her thesis advisor may petition the Program Director and the Graduate Studies Committee to alter the composition of the Thesis Advisory Committee in order to reflect changing needs of the student’s research project.

 Teaching (TA) Requirement

 Students are required to act as a teaching assistant in one or more courses prior to completion of their degree.
 Typically, this requirement is fulfilled during the second year, but can be fulfilled at any time.
-A minimum of 8 student contact hours are required.
+Our program requires students complete a minimum of 8 student contact hours to fulfill this requirement.
 Students may TA more than one course, or more than one semester, to satisfy this requirement.
 Students are strongly recommended to contact the course director for the course that they wish to TA far in advance of the semester the course will be offered.
-Upon completion of a teaching assistantship, the student must submit a TA Requirement Certification form, signed by the course director, to the Graduate Program Administrator.
-Below is a list of courses in which there are opportunities to TA.
+Upon completion of a teaching assistantship, the student must submit a TA Requirement Certification form, signed by the course director, to the Graduate Program Coordinator.
+Below is a list of approved courses in which there are opportunities to TA.
 Students who wish to TA courses not on this list will require prior approval from the Graduate Committee.